tomdec/climbing-technique-detector/README.md

 Contains the source code required in the project.

 ## /test
-Contains tests for the source code, run by
+Contains tests for the source code, run with
 ```
 pytest
 ```